vbonvin/POUET/docs/source/tutorial/basic_loadandsort.rst

     :alt: POUET sorted catalog
     :figclass: align-center

-    Loading the example catalog of lensed quasars.
+    Sorting the example catalog of lensed quasars.

 Display targets on the all-sky and visibility views